futoin/specs/draft/ftn12_async_api.md

 However, there would be no performance difference in sub-step definition unless its callback function is also created at initialization time, but not at parent step execution time (the default concept).
 So, it should be possible to predefine those as well and copy/inherit during step execution.
+Copying steps must also involve copying of state variables.

 Example: